huumai1998/TicTacToeAPI/README.md

 # TicTacToeAPI

-This is a .NET 6.0 Web API that provides endpoints for managing games of Tic-Tac-Toe.
-It uses Entity Framework and a database of your choice (an in-memory database is fine) to manage game data.
+A .NET 6.0 Web API that provides endpoints for managing games of Tic-Tac-Toe.
+The API uses Entity Framework and an in-memory database to manage game data.

 # Prerequisites